mayajaral/MechaCar_Statistical_Analysis/README.md

 The p-value indicates that the true mean and the sample mean are not similar.

 ## Study Design: MechaCar vs Competition
+The highway fuel efficiency will be tested by using the fuel consumption, distance travelled and speed data.

+Null Hypothesis: MechaCar and the competition have the same highway fuel efficiency.
+Alernative Hypothesis: MechaCar and the competition do not have the same highway fuel efficiency.

+A two-sample t-test can be used to compare the two datasets, with the p-value determining the significance of the results.